Skip to main content

 --approve \

-The command line above is described in the table below:
+The command parameters are described in the table below:

 ParameterDescription

 --cluster=${CLUSTER_NAME}Specifies the name of the EKS cluster where the service account will be created.
-Replace ${CLUSTER_NAME} with the actual name of your EKS cluster.
+Replace ${CLUSTER_NAME} with your actual cluster name.

---name=aws-load-balancer-controllerSpecifies the name of the service account.
-This name is used to identify the service account within the Kubernetes cluster.
+--name=external-dnsThe name of the service account used to identify it within the Kubernetes cluster.

---attach-policy-arn=arn:aws:iam::${AWS_CURRENT_ACCOUNT}:policy/ ExternalDNSUpdatesPolicyAttaches the specified IAM policy to the role.
+--attach-policy-arnAttaches the specified IAM policy ARN to the service account role.
+Replace ${AWS_CURRENT_ACCOUNT} with your AWS account ID.

---approveAutomatically approves the creation of the service account and the associated IAM role.
+--approveAutomatically approves the creation of the service account and associated IAM role without manual confirmation.

-• Namespace: The service account is created in the kube-system namespace.
-This is a common practice for system-level resources, but you may choose to create the service account in a different namespace if your organization's policies dictate so.
+• Namespace: The service account is created in the kube-system namespace, which is standard for cluster-level controllers.
+You may choose a different namespace based on your organization's policies.

-For additional information about how OBLV Deploy uses External DNS Addon, access the Prerequisites page.
+For additional information about how OBLV Deploy uses the External DNS Controller, refer to the Prerequisites page.